mygreentae/mygreentae.github.io/index.md

 My primary research interests lie in Explainable AI and Natural Language Processing (NLP).
 My goal is to further explore these topics and contribute to the cutting-edge research that bridges the gap betwen AI models and human understanding.

-Outside my academic and professional pursuits, I enjoy crochet, playing rythm games, and hanging with my dogs (Chip-Chip and Dale).
+Outside my academic and professional pursuits, I enjoy crochet, playing rhythm games, and hanging with my dogs (Chip-Chip and Dale).

 I am eager to connect with potential advisors, collaborator, and fellow researcher.
 Feel free to reach out to discuss